grounds/grounds-exec/README.md

 ## Server

-All you need is `docker >= 1.3`, `fig >= 1.0` and `make` to run this project inside `docker` containers with the same environment as in production.
+All you need is `docker >= 1.3`, `fig >= 1.0` and `make` to run this project inside Docker containers with the same environment as in production.

 This project is using [socket.io](http://socket.io).
 This adds the ability to run arbitrary code in real-time from a web browser.

-Each `run` is executed inside a `docker` container, which is destroyed at the end of the `run`.
+Each `run` is executed inside a Docker container, which is destroyed at the end of the `run`.

 A container automatically timeouts 10 seconds after the beginning of a `run`.